 The St Andrew's Finance Committee has produced a new giving leaflet which is on display at the back of the church.
 It contains a standing order and a gift aid form.
 We would really welcome everyone to review their giving or to consider giving regularly to support the running of the church, the services and mission work.
 Thank you for your continued support.
 Debbie Hartnett, Treasurer Email: email@example.com

 Safeguarding at St Andrew’s:

 Catherine Sleath is our Safeguarding Officer and you can read her report to the APCM on the Church website.
 If you have any questions or concerns relating to safeguarding for people of any age at St Andrew’s, please get in touch with Catherine (01992 537867).

-Is there a hymn that you always enjoy singing and haven’t heard in a while?
-Let us know what your request is by filling in the slip of paper on the back pew in the church.
-You can also email your request directly to Alan (firstname.lastname@example.org).
-Thank you.
-Hazel Risby
+Is there a hymn that you enjoy singing and haven’t heard in a while?
+Let us know your request by filling in the slip of paper on the back pew in the church.
+You can also email your request to Alan (firstname.lastname@example.org).

 St Andrew’s Library:

-Please take a look at the library book trolley in the North Transept—it is there at all times for you to peruse the books and choose a title or two to borrow.
+Please take a look at the library book trolley near the church entrance—it is there at all times for you to peruse the books and choose a title or two to borrow.
 Carol Crowhurst.